Sorry, you need to enable JavaScript to visit this website.

 4.2.
 System Development Life Cycle

-District agency must:
+The District agency must:

 4.2.1.
-Manage the system using the District System Development Lifecycle and the District Software Development Lifecycle that incorporates information security considerations.
+Manage the information system using the District System Development Lifecycle and the District Software Development Lifecycle that incorporates information security considerations.

 4.2.2.
 Define and document information security roles and responsibilities throughout the system development life cycle.